 In-kind contributions cannot be counted as part of a cash match.
 In-kind contributions are the dollar value of materials and services that are provided to a project at no cash cost from sources other than the applicant, i.e., volunteer hours or donated space.
 However, it is important to document and include information on in-kind contributions as part of the application budget.
 In-kind donations help to demonstrate a community’s support of a project.

 How To Apply

 Please note: MAC has created a new online eGRANT process.
 The process will open on October 1, and the deadline to apply is November 1 at 5 p.m.
 All applicants must apply online using MAC’s eGRANT system.
+If your organization previously applied using the former eGRANT system, you are considered a new user in this system and must create an account.
 Faxed or emailed applications will not be accepted, and we will no longer accept applications mailed to the MAC office.

 Applications should be complete, including all required information and materials.
 Incomplete applications, defined as applications missing one or more of the following documents, will not be considered for funding and will be returned to the applicant.
 Please do not bind or staple application materials.